Eren-YN/Eren-YN/README.md

 ### My dream is...
-* Travlling the world
+* Travelling the world

 ### Opinions
 * Trump is evil
-* Celebrities(most of them) are pawns of the devil
+* Celebrities (most of them) are pawns of the devil
 * This generation of kids/teenagers are doomed
 * Greek foods are stolen Turkish food